 Paris is one of my all-time favorite cities (as you might be able to tell, since I’ve got written about the most Instagrammable places in Paris, along with the best Paris desserts, the best books about Paris, a 2 days in Paris itinerary, and a Paris bucket list).
 So, it should come as no surprise that the Eiffel Tower at the Paris Hotel & Casino is not only one of my favorite sights in Vegas, but also one of my picks for the best Instagram spots in Las Vegas.

-But, here’s my pro tip for getting a perfect shot of the Eiffel Tower, one of my favorite Las Vegas Instagram spots – like the real Eiffel Tower (of which the best view is from the Trocadero), the best view of the landmark is from across the street.
+Pro tip: To get a perfect shot of the Eiffel Tower, one of my favorite photo spots in Las Vegas – like the real Eiffel Tower (of which the best view is from the Trocadero), the best view of the landmark is from across the street.
 Specifically, from behind (or to the side of) the Bellagio fountains.

 Here, you’ll not only get a perfect view of the Eiffel Tower in its entirety (instead of shooting up against it, which let’s be real, creates some really awkward shots), but you get the beautiful rail of the balcony and the greenery in front of it.